-While the wet weather can be a little off-putting, our wetlands are perfect for a rainy day adventure!
+While wet weather can be a little off-putting, it can actually make for a perfect rainy day adventure!

-- Watch our cheeky Asian short-clawed otter family as they swim and play.
+- Watch our cheeky Asian short-clawed otter family as they swim, splash and play.
 These entertaining animals can regularly be seen enjoying a mooch in the rain before heading to dry out in the warmth of their holt.

-- Damp days are the perfect time to see a range of insects.
+- Damp days provide great conditions for seeing a range of insects.
 Venture into North Wood or Hollowood and see if you can spot any hard-shelled woodlice (did you know they shed their skin as they grow!?), leggy millipedes, wriggly earthworms or slimy slugs on your travels.

-- Our reedbed shelter has a gorgeous view towards Penshaw Monument, but there's also lots to hear around there too.
-Listening ears on for moorhen, mallard and coot amongst the reeds.
+- Our reedbed shelter has gorgeous views up towards Penshaw Monument, but there's also lots to hear too.
+Listening ears on for moorhen, mallard and coot sheltering amongst the reeds.

-- Spring Gill wood has lots of different flowers and plants around the path edges, offering the opportunity to go on a flower hunting expedition!
-See if you can find three different flowers and ID them.
+- Spring Gill wood has lots of different flowers and plants around the path edges, as well as examples of fabulous fungi.
+See if you can find three different species and ID them!

-- Wader Lake is a great place to shelter from the rain, with a choice of waterside hides.
-Hunker down and enjoy easy views of a range of wading birds including lapwing, common tern (with chicks!), black-headed gull, shelduck, moorhen and red-listed black-tailed godwit.
+- Wader Lake is a great place to hide from the rain, with a choice of waterside hides.
+Hunker down and enjoy easy views of a range of wading birds including grey heron, shelduck, teal, redshank and red-listed black-tailed godwit.

 - Our amphibian ponds are a fab spot to explore during wet weather.
 Amphibians are often on the move, so be on the lookout for toads, frogs and newts as they go about their journeys - remembering not to touch or move these delicate creatures!

-- Our dragonfly ponds are full of life and the rain doesn't deter these cool creatures.
-See pond skaters and water spiders just on the water's surface, while water boatman and daphnia (water fleas) swim just below.
+- Our dragonfly ponds are still full of life in early autumn and the rain doesn't deter these cool specimens.
+See pond skaters and water spiders just on the water's surface, while water boatmen and daphnia (water fleas) swim just below.

-- And of course, everyone's favourite rainy day activity...throw on your wellies and see who can make the biggest splash!
+- And of course, everyone's favourite rainy day activity...throw on your wellies and see who can do the biggest puddle jump!
 Then warm up with a well-earned brew or tasty hot chocolate from our cafe before you head home.